pihomeserver/Kupiki-Hotspot-Script/README.md

 A log file named `pihotspot.log` will be created in the folder `/var/log`.
 Open a new session on the Pi and run the following command `tail -f /var/log/pihotspot.log`

+Full distro
+====

+If you don't want to install the script yourself, you can download a ready-to-use image with this [link](https://drive.google.com/file/d/0B5CzDtjmXSaySVNPZ1A1VkYtVFk/view?usp=sharing)

 Then
 =====
 Once installed use your favorite browser to connect to daloRadius installed on your Raspberry Pi.